About our program

 Scheduled debriefing sessions

-Graduate Nurses are provided with opportunities to attend facilitated debriefing sessions throughout both the Graduate Nurse Program and the Career Advancement Program.
-Facilitated debriefing provides additional support in a safe environment, promotes reflective practice and critical thinking to improve nursing practice, and focuses on supporting the well-being of Graduate Nurses as they navigate the transition to the clinical setting.
+Graduate Nurses are provided with opportunities to attend facilitated debriefing sessions throughout the Foundation of Paediatrics Program.
+Facilitated debriefing provides additional support in a safe environment, promotes reflective practice and critical thinking to improve nursing practice, and focuses on supporting the well-being of newly graduated nurses as they navigate the transition to the clinical setting.